Are LinkedIn Video Downloaders Safe to Use?

 Safer Alternative:

-Use tools that work directly in your browser with just a URL input.
+Use tools that work directly inside the browser using only a public video URL.

 4. Legal & Ethical Misuse